xumzheng/microsoft-graph-docs/api-reference/beta/resources/conversation.md

 ---
-title: "conversation resource type"
+title: conversation resource type
-description: "A conversation is a collection of threads, and a thread contains posts to that thread.
-All threads and posts in a conversation share the same subject." ms.localizationpriority: medium
+description: A conversation is a collection of threads, and a thread contains posts to that thread.
+All threads and posts in a conversation share the same subject. ms.localizationpriority: medium
-author: "dkershaw10"
+author: dkershaw10
-ms.prod: "groups"
+ms.prod: groups
 doc_type: resourcePageType
 ---